-On that note, you should at least turn your curls all the way up and down.
-It is scientifically proven that a full range of motion works really well for biceps.
+On that note, you should at least take your curls all the way up and down.
+It is scientifically proven that a full range of motion works well for biceps.

-Therefore, at this point, we can refer back to the point that I made at the beginning of this article.
+Therefore, at this point, we can refer back to what I said at the beginning of this article.

 A good thing to do for biceps workout is to implement some variation for either the rep range or the total volume.